ryanafolk/Saxifragales_spatial_scripts/README.md

 # Spatial and trait analyses for Saxifragales
 Scripts in this repository assume users have basic familiarity with conversion among common formats (csv to tsv, csv to ESRI shapefile, etc).
-Where a .sh and .r file have the same file name, the .sh script should be run first.
+Where a .sh and .r file have the same file name, the .r file is a template and the .sh script should be run only.
 Folders with more than one script are described in their own subsections.

 * Extract_point_values
     * This folder contains the script we optimized to extract environmental conditions from large point datasets.